• Skip to primary navigation

 There is nothing like homemade salsa in the summer, like this salsa, my Mango Habanero Salsa, or Mango Pico de Gallo.

-Be sure to serve a refreshing beverage to wash down the chips and salsa, like my Rum Moscow Mule, Mexican Mule, or Skinny Spicy Margarita Recipe.
+Be sure to serve a refreshing beverage to wash down the chips and salsa, like my Rum Moscow Mule, Mexican Mule, or Skinny Spicy Margarita Recipe

 This salsa is delicious on tacos, especially my Air Fryer Shrimp Tacos or Steak Street Tacos.